 North York Moors National Park

 Our family spent the night in Scarborough at the Kimberley Seafront Hotel, a classic British bed and breakfast.
 Scarborough sits on the coast with a long stretch of sandy beach in the shadow of the three-thousand-year-old Scarborough Castle.
-The castle is now one of many historic sites across Britain managed by English Heritage.
+The hill top castle is now one of many historic sites across Britain managed by English Heritage.
 From Scarborough, our family drove north across the moors to North York Moors National Park.
 We drove twisty country roads across the moors covered in flowering purple heather.
 The roads passed through small towns with even narrower streets.
 Planning a road trip in the UK?
 You’ll want to make sure that you get off the highways and into the small town.

 The Moors National Park Centre in Danby

-The Moors National Park Centre in Danby has some fun, free indoor exhibits, and outdoor play areas.
+The Moors National Park Visitor Centre in Danby has some fun, free indoor exhibits, and outdoor play areas.
 Indoors we found a children’s play area that included a cute climbing wall that my 8-year-old had almost outgrown.
 There were also interactive exhibits showing the wildlife in the area.
 Outdoors we found a playground, including a mud kitchen for tots and a fun labyrinth.
 There were also short walking trails designed for young children, statues that told the history of the area at a touch of a button, and a large wooden dragon sculpture.
 Our favorite was the free Woodlings of Crow Woods House Spotter Trail scavenger hunt featuring tiny houses.

 Explore the Coast in Staithes

-Due to holiday weekend traffic, we passed up a visit to the ruins of the popular Whitby Abbey, another heritage site, perched on the headlands high along the coastline.
+Due to holiday weekend traffic, we passed up a visit to the ruins of the popular Whitby Abbey, another heritage site, perched on the headlands high along the North Sea.
 Instead, we spent a couple hours exploring the small town of Staithes.
 There are several small seaside towns in this area of Britain worth exploring.
 Many have museums celebrating the life of Captain Cook, a North York Moors native.

 In most cases, the streets in these towns are narrow so it is best for families to plan park outside town on their road trip in the UK.
 Typically, there is a well-marked parking area which might require a small hourly fee.
 From the parking area in Staithes, it is a short 10-minute walk downhill into this historic fishing village where we found access to the beach and restaurants serving fish and chips.